-A character with a freakish appearance, experiencing loneliness, happens to stumble into a blind person who doesn't realize that the freak is not quite human
+A character with a freakish appearance, experiencing loneliness, happens to stumble into a blind person who doesn't realize that the freak is not quite human.
+They strike up a friendship or even romance, and the audience learns An Aesop that blind people might be better than we are because they are quicker to recognize inner beauty.

 Usually the deception doesn't last forever, but by the time the blind person finds out what the other "looks" like, they've already come to appreciate the person inside.

-- Turned on its head in Detective Conan; a rich blind woman states her surprise that Conan is a seven-year old, as she had previously believed him to be a teenager whose voice hadn't cracked yet.
-Of course, Conan really is the latter, and gets even more tense when the lady whispers to him that "I can see things others can't see".
+- Turned on its head in Case Closed; a rich blind woman states her surprise that Conan is a seven-year old, as she had previously believed him to be a teenager whose voice hadn't cracked yet.
+Of course, Conan really is a teenager in a kid's body, and gets even more tense when the lady whispers to him that "I can see things others can't see".

 - A variation happens in Franken Fran, when Fran operates on a painter's eyes and gives him the ability to see a wider spectrum of wavelengths.
 He is utterly horrified by the things he sees and flees into the woods, when he meets a fair and elfin woman-like being and falls in love.
 He later returns a happy man and presents Fran with a painting of his lover; although the reader can't see it, Fran's assistant can, and he is utterly horrified.